OfficeDev/VBA-content/VBA/Outlook-VBA/articles/how-to-change-the-style-size-and-effects-of-a-font.md

 ---
-title: How to: Change the Style, Size, and Effects of a Font
+title: "How to: Change the Style, Size, and Effects of a Font"
 keywords: olfm10.chm3077158
 f1_keywords:
 - olfm10.chm3077158